Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 2 nights in Auckland City.

-Relax in the city for the day, exploring attractions such as the Auckland Zoo, and Viaduct Harbour, or doing a bit of boutique shopping.
+Relax in the city for the day.
+You could explore attractions such as the Auckland Zoo and Viaduct Harbour or do a bit of boutique shopping.

 In the evening, enjoy a unique dining experience on Auckland’s magnificent Waitemata Harbour.
 An on-water dining experience is not to be missed in any harbour city, especially in Auckland, which is defined by its two harbours.
 Enjoy great sailing and, as the sun sets, watch the night lights of this photogenic city come alive.
 Your experienced crew will talk about Auckland’s unique features.
 In addition, there is plenty of opportunity to participate in the sailing or sit back and enjoy the sights.
 Choose from a set menu served by the crew during the dinner stop at a sheltered mooring.
 Compliment your meal from the selection of locally produced wine or beer and make a toast to a fantastic holiday!

 Driving time Auckland to Bay of Islands 219 km / 136 miles, 4 hours

-Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park where you will find an abundance of marine life that includes whales, penguins and dolphins.
+Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park.
+Here you will find an abundance of marine life that includes whales, penguins and dolphins.

 Stay 3 nights in Paihia, Bay of Islands.

 In the afternoon, you have the option to experience Maori culture by visiting Waitangi’s treaty house, gardens and national marae (meeting house).